Chandelier Solar Light | Hanging Solar Light

 Reuse Original Nuts From The Chandelier

-TIP: The threads of the arm are a funny size, so I always reuse the original nuts that came with the candle tubes.
+TIP: The arm threads are a funny size, so I always reuse the original nuts that came with the candle tubes.
 The one on the right is original, and the one on the left is after I bent it back and forth several times until it snapped off.
 Voila!
 I have the perfect nut to hold my original bobeche on the threaded arm.

 Spray Paint is The Best Option